 - To inventory potentially hazardous materials in District facilities; and

-- To acquire, maintain, and review Material Safety Data Sheets (MSDS) for all hazardous materials used in the work environment.
+- To acquire, maintain, and review Safety Data Sheets (SDS) for all hazardous materials used in the work environment.

 - Comply with local, state and federal regulations (e.g., Title 8, CCR Section 5194).

-Environmental Health & Safety oversees Hazard Communication program across the District.
-It provides Hazard Communication training, stores all Material Safety Data Sheets, and establishes guidelines to meet objectives of the Program.
+Employee Health & Safety (EH&S) oversees the Hazard Communication program across the District.
+It provides Hazard Communication training and establishes guidelines to meet objectives of the Program.

 Employees working with chemicals need to familiarize themselves with potential hazards and safe handling procedures prior to use of chemicals.
 Employees are to seek supervisory advice prior to working with new materials or prior to using materials for non-routine tasks.

 Each department will maintain its chemical inventory.
-District wide chemical inventory is kept on file by the EH&S. The chemical inventory is updated by both EH&S and the affected department each time upon receipt or disposal of chemicals.
+District wide chemical inventory is kept on file by Facilities Operations.
+The chemical inventory is updated by both Facilities and the affected department each time upon receipt or disposal of chemicals.
 Common household chemicals may contain hazardous materials and must be included in the inventory.

-The purpose of a Material Safety Data Sheet (MSDS) is to inform consumers of the hazards, safe handling guidelines, and emergency procedures associated with a chemical.
-All departments will maintain an MSDS for every substance on the chemical inventory.
-The MSDS will consist of a fully completed OSHA Form 174 or equivalent.
-An MSDS must be obtained prior to or at the time of receipt of any new chemical.
-If a chemical is received without an MSDS, the department will contact EH&S to obtain one.
-MSDS documents must be accessible at all times.
-Employees working in remote locations will maintain an MSDS file in a vehicle or on each job site.
-If electronic access to MSDS documents is desired, employees are to be given written instructions on how to look up MSDS documents.
+The purpose of a Safety Data Sheet (SDS) is to inform consumers of the hazards, safe handling guidelines, and emergency procedures associated with a chemical.
+All departments will maintain a SDS for every substance on the chemical inventory.
+The SDS will consist of a fully completed OSHA Form 174 or equivalent.
+A SDS must be obtained prior to or at the time of receipt of any new chemical.
+If a chemical is received without a SDS, the department will contact Facilities Operations at (707) 527-4231 to obtain one.
+SDS documents must be accessible at all times.
+Employees working in remote locations will maintain a SDS file in a vehicle or on each job site.
+If electronic access to SDS documents is desired, Facilities Operations can provide employees written instructions on how to look up SDS documents.

 All chemical containers must be properly labeled.
-Deteriorating or missing labels must be reported to EH&S. Labels on primary (manufacturer original) containers should be preserved for as long as they contain the indicated material.
+Deteriorating or missing labels must be reported to Facilities Operations.
+Employees may also submit a Safety Report to EH&S if a health and safety hazard to employees is suspected associated with a chemical hazard.
+Labels on primary (manufacturer original) containers should be preserved for as long as they contain the indicated material.
 These labels generally list the chemical identity, appropriate hazard warnings, and the name and address of the manufacturer, importer, or other responsible party.
-Secondary containers (containers into which chemicals are transferred) must be labeled with the name of the material as it appears on the MSDS, and an appropriate hazard warning.
+Secondary containers (containers into which chemicals are transferred) must be labeled with the name of the material as it appears on the SDS, and an appropriate hazard warning.

 Each employee who is exposed to hazardous chemicals will receive initial training on the Hazard Communication Standard and the safe handling of hazardous materials.
 EH&S will provide Hazard Communication training as part of Injury and Illness Prevention Plan.
 This training is also included in New Employee Safety Orientation.
 Specific training for the department is conducted by its supervisor or his/her designee.
 Additional training is to be provided for employees if a new hazard is introduced to their work areas.